 When we moved to Agile, we saw tremendous value in shifting from sequential to continuous processes.
 We were able to adjust on-the-fly and adapt to new information as we learned it.
 DevOps and DevSecOps are characterized in much the same way.
 You often see them represented by an infinity loop.
 There are many flavors and differences in steps, but adding in Security, the process generally looks something like this:

 Here’s the rub: Development and Security teams see a continuous loop and believe that we have reached the end game.
 But this approach is still a series of independent steps in a sequential process, albeit one that is forever repeated.

 Nothing is linear anymore.
 The code is the design and each step can influence another.
 By processing data simultaneously, we can learn more and make better, more informed decisions.
 Security requirements and threat modeling can give information on when and where to perform SCA and SAST scans.
 Likewise, scan results can let us know where we missed a key element in our design or threat model.
-By integrating and coordinating these stages, the DevOps process can be updated to look like this:

-By moving to this continuous and simultaneous model, we are able to improve the speed of the entire DevOps process while reducing wasted steps, time, and cost.
+By moving to a continuous and simultaneous model, we are able to improve the speed of the entire DevOps process while reducing wasted steps, time, and cost.
 Imagine doing a threat modeling session while knowing exactly where the risky material changes are in your code

 You are able to focus your time and resources on securing what matters.
 At the same time, identifying what is NOT as important is just as helpful.
 If a new code commit updates a microservice that doesn’t hold PII and is not deployed in a public cloud accessible via an internet-facing API, why should that code go through the same process as a risky material change?
 Spend your time and money elsewhere.
 Should you examine a brand new developer’s code more closely than for an experienced security champion?
 You bet.